Abyssal zone

-The area below the abyssal zone is the sparsely inhabited hadal zone.
-The zone above is the bathyal zone.
+The region below the abyssal zone is the sparsely inhabited hadal zone.
+The region above is the bathyal zone.

 Trenches

 The deep trenches or fissures that plunge down thousands of meters below the ocean floor (for example, the mid-oceanic trenches such as the Mariana Trench in the Pacific) are almost unexplored.
 Previously, only the bathyscaphe Trieste, the remote control submarine Kaikō and the Nereus have been able to descend to these depths.
-However, as of March 25, 2012 one vehicle, the Deepsea Challenger was able to penetrate to a depth of 10,898.4 meters (35,756 ft).
+However, as of March 25, 2012 one vehicle, the Deepsea Challenger, had penetrated to a depth of 10,898 meters (35,756 ft).

 Ecosystem

 The relative sparsity of primary producers means that the majority of organisms living in the abyssal zone depend on the marine snow that falls from oceanic layers above.
 The biomass of the abyssal zone actually increases near the seafloor as most of the decomposing material and decomposers rest on the seabed.

 The composition of the abyssal plain depends on the depth of the sea floor.
 Above 4000 meters the seafloor usually consists of calcareous shells of foraminifera, zooplankton, and phytoplankton.
 At depths greater than 4000 meters shells dissolve, leaving behind a seafloor of brown clay and silica from dead zooplankton and phytoplankton.
 Chemosynthetic bacteria support large and diverse communities near hydrothermal vents, filling a similar role in these ecosystems as plants do in the sunlit regions above.

+A new insight into the complexity of the abyssal environment has been provided by a team of researchers from the Scottish Society of Marine Sciences.
+They have found that manganese nodules on the deep sea floor produce free oxygen from water molecules.

+The manganese nodules act as a kind of battery as they contain different metals, and they release oxygen into the environment.
+Because it was previously thought that only plants and algae produce dark oxygen (oxygen produced without light), this can be seen as a scientific breakthrough.